-Donda, who in 2007 died of complications after cosmetic surgery, never got to meet her now four grandchildren, North, 6; Saint, 3; Chicago, 16 months; and newborn, Psalm.
+As Rolling Stone notes, Donda, who died in 2007 after having cosmetic surgery, never got to meet her four grandkids: North, almost 6; Saint, 3; Chicago, 15 months; and newborn Psalm.

 The rapper’s wife, Kim Kardashian West, tweeted an excerpt of the interview, where West shares a poignant story about his mother giving him a gift he thought he didn’t want.

-“I remember my mother bought me a bear that was multicolored, and I was very into (Japanese artist) Takashi Murakami at the time (of my) third album, Graduation, so she bought it and she said, ‘That kind of feels like Murakami,’” West said.
-“And then I was sort of like, ‘I don’t want that— that ain’t no Takashi Murakami bear.’”
+“I remember my mother bought me a bear that was multicolored, and I was very into [Japanese artist] Takashi Murakami at that time on that third album, Graduation, so she bought it and she said, ‘It kinda … feels like Takashi Murakami,’” West said.
+“And then I was sort of like, ‘I don’t want that — that ain’t no Takashi Murakami bear.’”

-“And then she passed a few weeks later, I did everything I could to find that bear (and) place that bear on top of all the Takashi Murakami stuff I had in the house.”
+“And then she passed … a few weeks after, and I did … everything I could to find that bear and place that bear on top of all the Takashi Murakami stuff I had in the house.”